Egypt rejects licenses for U.S. groups

 Under Mubarak, foreign-funded democracy and human rights groups were allowed to operate in Egypt but were kept in legal limbo by the government, which repeatedly turned down their applications for licenses.

-“Everyone is still under indictment and the case is proceeding.
-The Egyptians are doing everything they can to escalate this and the confrontation with civil society more broadly,” Dunne told Reuters.

-Dunne is a former U.S. diplomat who was based in Cairo from 1999-2002.
-He is now the Middle East director for Freedom House, which advocates for democracy and human rights worldwide.
+Some NGO workers saw it as a deliberate policy to keep them on a tight leash.

+Separately on Monday, the Interpol General Secretariat said it had refused a request from the Egyptian authorities to issue international wanted persons alerts for 15 individuals linked to several U.S.-based NGOs, saying such a move would violate its regulations.

-Twelve of the 15 whose arrest was sought by Egypt were American, two were Lebanese and one was Jordanian, Interpol said in its statement.
+Twelve of the individuals concerned were American, two were Lebanese and one was Jordanian, Interpol said in a statement.

-Tensions have since eased, but human rights campaigners say they fear the Egyptian decision announced Monday to deny them licenses may signal a new crackdown on their activities.
+Tensions have since eased, but human rights campaigners say they now fear the decision to deny them licenses may signal a new crackdown on their activities.

-“This decision is moving illogically and in opposition to the path of history as the entire world is magnifying the importance of civil society,” said Hafez Abu Saeda, the head of the Egyptian Organization for Human Rights.
+“This decision is moving illogically and in opposition to the path of history as the entire world is magnifying the importance of civil society,” Hafez Abu Saeda, the head of the Egyptian Organization for Human Rights, said on Monday.
 “The government insists on stifling civil work in Egypt.”

-The military generals who took power after Mubarak are due to hand it to the winner of the presidential election at the end of June.
+Most of the groups’ criticism is directed at the military generals who took power after Mubarak who are due to hand it to whoever wins the presidential election at the end of June.

+The NGOs filed their applications for licenses before the raids in December - the imminent shift to a more democratic, civilian administration may have left some hoping for a change of heart by government officials.

-Additional reporting by Shaimaa Fayed, Ashraf Fahim and Ali Abdelatti, and Susan Cornwell in Washington; Writing by Yasmine Saleh; Editing by Andrew Osborn and Dan Grebler
+Additional reporting by Shaimaa Fayed, Ashraf Fahim and Ali Abdelatti, Writing by Yasmine Saleh; Editing by Andrew Osborn